-Ortom to revamp Ameladu Water Project in Benue – The Sun Nigeria
+Ortom to revamp Ameladu water project in Benue – The Sun Nigeria

 Rose Ejembi, Makurdi

-Benue State Governor, Samuel Ortom has promised to liaise with the Federal government through the National Assembly, the Federal Ministry of Water Resources and other development partners to resuscitate the Ameladu Water Works, Mkar Gboko.
+Benue Governor, Samuel Ortom, has promised to liaise with the Federal Government through the National Assembly, Federal Ministry of Water Resources and other development partners to resuscitate the Ameladu Water Works project in Mkar Gboko.

-Governor Ortom made the promised on Tuesday during an inspection visit to the facility as well as other projects across Gboko local government area of the state.
+Governor Ortom made the promise, yesterday, during inspection of the facility and other projects across Gboko Local Government Area.

-The water project, Daily Sun gathered, was initiated in 1993 by the Gen. Ibrahim Babangida administration and handed over to state government but was later vandalized in 2008.
+The water project, Daily Sun gathered, was initiated in 1993 by the Gen. Ibrahim Babangida administration and handed over to the state government, but was later vandalised in 2008.

-It was further gathered that the water works is capable of providing over 9000 Cubic meters of water to Gboko and environs.
+It is capable of providing over 9,000 cubic meters of water to Gboko and environs.

-The Governor lamented the level of vandalization of the facility said the level of vandalization at the water works is beyond the capacity of the state government capacity, hence the need to seek for collaboration.
+The governor lamented the level of vandalisation of the facility saying the destruction of the water works is beyond the capacity of the state government, hence the need to seek for collaboration.

 Ortom also promised to provide adequate security to guard the remaining equipment from further theft and vandalism.